SpencerCurtis/favorite-food/README.md

-My favorite food is: CHOCOLATE
+My favorite food is: CHOCOLATE.. actually its bagels and lox